 This pH Bond Nail Prep is ideal to use on your natural nails.
 The name speaks for itself, and this product will balance the pH of your nails.
 It will also remove excess surface oils from the nail beds, creating a dry and smooth base.

-Gelish’s pH Bond will also prevent chips and peeling from taking place.
+Gelish’s pH Bond will also prevent chipping and peeling from occurring.
 It will provide a solid and tacky base for other gel products to be layered on top.
-This product will also ensure there is no shrinking or bubbles that can disrupt a smooth finish.
+This product will also ensure there are no shrinking or bubbles that can disrupt a smooth finish.

 For even better results, pair with other gel products from Gelish’s line.
-They are formulated to go hand in hand and provide long-lasting nails for up to three weeks.
+They are formulated to work in tandem and provide long-lasting results for up to three weeks.
 Say hello to beautifully prepped and primed nails for each gel application.

 3. Tachibelle Professional Nail Primer